-- It is important to remind students that a slow drip rate (two seconds per drop or slower) is important.
-This provides enough time for the drop to be added to the solution and thoroughly mixed, and the pH (or other sensor) to respond.
-When passing through the equivalence point, without adequate stirring after addition of drops of titrant, you may see a resulting delay or lag.
-Even if this lag is barely noticeable in the pH vs. volume graph, it will be more apparent in the follow-up first or second derivative graphs.
-Following some or all of these tips will reduce or eliminate this error. - It is also helpful if the amount of titrant in the beaker is minimized.
-Less liquid means faster mixing.
-This is why we recommend using a 100 mL beaker instead of a 250 mL beaker whenever possible. - Using the Vernier Microstirrer helps deliver solution directly to the pH bulb, increasing response to a fresh drop. - Add only as much distilled water to the solution being titrated as is necessary to cover the bulb of the pH Sensor (or other electrode).
-If you are using a 100 mL beaker and a small stirring bar, you may need as little as 15-20 mL of solution.
-If you use the Vernier Microstirrer, you will need more solution to cover the bulb (35-40 mL), but you may get better mixing. - Using the plastic reagent reservoir that is supplied with the Drop Counter, instead of a standard buret, provides a wider diameter and less change in the hydrostatic pressure per unit volume of titrant above the 2-way valve. - Another advantage of using the plastic reagent reservoir is the pair of 2-way valves, using one for drop rate adjustment, and the other as an on-off valve.
-This eliminates the need to do a fine adjust during the initial readings, and also allows the user to set a consistent rate, along with a calibration of drops/mL. - If you want to allow for more thorough mixing when you are near the equivalence point, you can also manually release drops at a slower rate for that region of data.
+- Set a slow drop rate.
+For the best, most accurate data, we recommend setting the rate at 2 seconds per drop or slower.
+A slow rate provides enough time for each drop of titrant to be thoroughly mixed in the solution and the pH sensor (or other sensor) to respond. - Minimize the volume of solution to be titrated.
+We recommend 5-10 mL of test solution.
+Larger volumes will take longer to mix and may require a very slow drop rate for best results. - Use the Vernier Microstirrer.
+It helps deliver solution directly to the pH bulb, minimizing the response time.
+Also, you can run a magnetic stirrer at a very high speed and the Microstirrer will not form a visible vortex, preventing splashing. - Add only as much distilled water to the solution being titrated as is necessary to cover the bulb of the pH Sensor (or other sensor). - Use the plastic reagent reservoir that is supplied with the Drop Counter.
+The reagent reservoir provides a wider diameter and less change in the hydrostatic pressure per unit volume of titrant above the 2-way valve. - Another advantage of using the plastic reagent reservoir is the pair of 2-way valves, using one for drop rate adjustment, and the other as an on-off valve.
+This eliminates the need to do a fine adjust during the initial readings, and also allows the user to set a consistent rate. - If you want to allow for more thorough mixing when you are near the equivalence point, you can also manually release drops at a slower rate for that region of data.